 - the Emergent Systems, Information and Society Research Group, which was founded by Members of the first group in 2015.
 In 2018, both groups allied and formed in 2019 GSIS – The Institute for a Global Sustainable Information Society.

 The Institute executes different kinds of research projects:

-- "Eigen projects", which are carried out on behalf of The Institute by committed people in- and outside The Institute voluntarily and without gratification or sustainable financial support; and
+- "Eigen projects" (internal projects), which are carried out on behalf of The Institute by committed people in- and outside The Institute voluntarily and without gratification or sustainable financial support; and

 - funded projects, which are supported by donations made to The Institute or by funds outside The Institute according to an application by The Institute that was accepted under the condition that the financing body must not determine or influence the project idea or the execution of the project of The Institute nor do project partners in collaborative projects so.